Torremolinos: History

 Archaeological finds, including human and animal bones, tools, and pottery prove that the Torremolinos area was settled as early as the Neolithic Age.
 Some artifacts and tools are Neanderthal in origin, dated to nearly 150,000 years ago through radiocarbon dating.

+Nine skulls, some bones, clay pots, axe heads and arrows, ornaments of necklaces and bracelets, a ring and some animal bones discovered in the excavations of the caves: cueva del Tesoro (treasure cave), cueva tapada (cover cave), cueva del encanto (charm cave), cueva del tejón (badger cave).
+The study of these items places them at the Neolithic in the Quaternary period, around 5000 BCE.
+It is estimated that the skeletons found at the caves and at the cape of Torremolinos were 1.5 to 1.6 m tall.

 According to the Egyptian Greek geographer Ptolemy, the Phoenicians had founded here a colony named Saduce, but the Romans are the most likely to have founded the current town, as shown by findings of edifices and a necropolis (from whose size it has been deduced that the settlement had around 2,000 inhabitants).
 They also built the road joining Cádiz with Málaga, passing through Torremolinos.
+In the 1990s a Roman necropolis was discovered with 23 graves at the "San Luis build" at Cantabria's square, which confirm the existence of a village of about 2000 years old.

-With the Moorish conquest of Spain, the mills, from which the town takes its name (meaning "Tower of the Mills"), were introduced.
-However, at the time the population was reduced; the tower was built by the Nasrid rulers of Granada starting from 1300.
+With the Moorish conquest of Spain the mills from which the town takes its name were built. c.1300 CE the Muslim dynasty of the "Nazríes", which governed Málaga between the 13th and 15th centuries, built the defensive tower that can be seen at the end of San Miguel Street.
 After the fall of Granada, the town remained subject to North African pirate attacks which lasted from the 18th century; during the War of Spanish Succession, the town was attacked by an Anglo-Dutch flotilla under the British admiral George Rooke and almost entirely destroyed.

+Torremolinos first appeared on the map of the Ensenada's Marques in 1748.
 A document dated 1769 lists a town population of 106.

-The mills and the city were rebuilt in the early 20th century, but the mill industry started to decline in the 1920s.
-It was largely replaced by an increasing tourist interest from 1928, particularly British visitors.
-Hotel Pez Espada opened in 1960.
-The first gay bar in Spain, Toni's Bar, was founded in Torremolinos in 1962.
-The Spanish regime reacted to the free lifestyle of the city with arrests of homosexuals and other repressions during the 1970s.

-Torremolinos first appeared on the map of the Ensenada's Marques in 1748.

-The name comes from the words Torre (Tower) and Molino (Mill).
-Water mills covered all this area of which only one survives (Molino de Inca) and one tower which forms part of a restaurant.
-Historians believe that moulded stones discovered at beaches and mountains in Torremolinos indicate the existence of the village 150,000 years ago.

-Further evidence of its pre-history are nine skulls, some bones, clay pots, axe heads and arrows, ornaments of necklaces and bracelets, a ring and some animal bones discovered in the excavations of the caves: cueva del Tesoro (treasure cave), cueva tapada (cover cave), cueva del encanto (charm cave), cueva del tejón (badger cave).
-The study of these items places them at the Neolithic in the Quaternary period, around 5.000 years before Christ at the period when man learned to cultivate, the land.
-It is estimated that the skeletons found at the caves and at the cape of Torremolinos were 1.5 or 1.6 meters tall (4'9 ft. or 5'2 ft.).